hmoyen/drone_sim/README.md

 1. **Workspace Setup**: First, you need to set up the `sky_simulator` workspace.
 Clone the workspace repository and follow the setup instructions provided there.

 2. **Install Mosquitto MQTT Broker**: Install a local Mosquitto MQTT broker to facilitate communication between components.
-Follow the installation instructions for your operating system.
+Follow the [installation instructions](https://medium.com/gravio-edge-iot-platform/how-to-set-up-a-mosquitto-mqtt-broker-securely-using-client-certificates-82b2aaaef9c8) for Ubuntu.
+It does not need to be secure enough.
+A basic local mosquitto broker will do.

 3. **Install MQTT-Client ROS Package**: Install the `mqtt-client` ROS package to enable MQTT communication within the ROS ecosystem.
 You can install it using the following command: